 Eating Raw Cannabis Leaves | Everything You Need To Know

-I like to picture a day where you could walk into the supermarket and pick out a big, fresh bag of cannabis leaves, just like a bag of spinach.
-For, consuming cannabis leaves in their raw, natural, leafy state can come with a plethora of positive results like reduced inflammation (thanks to the CBDa), reduced pain and insomnia (from the THCa), and all of the basic benefits of ingesting vitamin-packed leafy greens.
+I dream of the day where you can walk into the supermarket and pick out a big, fresh bag of cannabis leaves, just like you would a bag of spinach.
+Eating cannabis leaves in their raw, natural, leafy state can come with a plethora of health benefits like reduced inflammation (thanks to the CBDa), as well as reduced pain and insomnia (from the THCa).

-Besides the countless articles that pop-up when you search on Google “Are raw weed leaves edible;” if one were to stop and think about the vast uses of the cannabis plant (from hemp rope to extracts) and its overabundance of healthy and useful attributes, it would be no wonder that the leaves are one of the most useful, yet underutilized, parts of the plant.
-It makes me cringe just thinking about all those trimmed leaves going to waste or compost when they could be thrown in with a salad or blended into an antioxidant-packed super smoothie.
+Besides the countless articles that pop-up when you search “eating cannabis leaves;” on google, if one were to stop and think about the vast uses of the cannabis plant it would be astounding.
+From hemp rope and building materials to THC and CBD extracts, its overabundance of healthy and useful attributes are plentiful.
+It’s so curious that the leaves are one of the most useful, yet underutilized, parts of the plant.
+It makes me cringe just thinking about all those trimmed cannabis fan leaves going to waste or compost when they could be thrown in with a salad or blended into an antioxidant-packed super smoothie.

 The California Weed Blog has great in-depth articles on the amazing benefits of consuming raw cannabis leaves as well as a few good recipes to try, so go check them out!
 This article aims to cover a little bit more of the lesser discussed topics of consuming raw cannabis leaves.

 What to Watch Out For

 As we mentioned, eating raw cannabis leaves is not going to get you high, since it doesn’t have the same psychoactive effects as dried cannabis so you will not need to worry about that.
 However, be aware that this changes if you decide to heat or cook the leaves.
 There are a few things you are going to want to watch out for before throwing your leafy green cannabis into a juicer, or your pot into a pan.